Manamongods/Precision-Surface-Effects/README.md

 ## Usage

 ### Steps
-Create a SurfaceTypes asset in Unity's project window (by right clicking -> Create -> SurfaceTypes) Create a SurfaceSoundSet asset
+Create a SurfaceTypes asset in Unity's project window (by right clicking -> Create -> SurfaceSounds/Surface Types) Create a Surface Sound Set asset

 The component `SurfaceSoundTester.cs` can be used to test it out.